-Letters with a tag displayed in 'Bold' have been added to the Letter Archive since January 1, 2015.
-If you find a letter with a broken link or some other problem, please send a message to .
-Please include the letter tag.
+Letters with a tag displayed in 'Bold' have been added to the Letter Archive since December 1, 2010.
+If you find a letter with a broken link or some other problem please send a message to .
+Please include the letter tag

-To view a letter select the region/country/state/province you are interested in.
-Once you reach the surname pages you will find all letters are grouped by the writer's surname and links to all the letters referencing that surname.
-Each letter tag will be linked to a letter containing that surname.
+Select the region/country/state/province you are interested in.
+Once you reach the surname pages your will find all letters are grouped by the writer's surname and links to all the letters referencing that surname.
+Each letter code will be linked to a letter containing that surname.

 We encourage other members, especially those who know German and have facility with Frakturschrift, to join in this effort.
 Those who wish to contribute letters should consult the Formatting Tutorial.
 Submit your efforts to .
 If you do not have access to letters to translate contact us and we can assist.
 A possible source of letters